Ada-Developers-Academy/core-pses/02/adagrams.md

 Without writing code, describe how you would implement `get_highest_rating` in enough detail that someone else could write the code.
 * It may be helpful to break up the problem/algorithm into smaller subproblems/algorithms.
 For example, 1.
 Handle invalid input, 2.
 Given valid input, perform the computation/solve the problem/etc.
-* Your logical steps could take the form of a numbered list, pseudo code, or anywhere inbetween.
+* Your logical steps could take the form of a numbered list, pseudo code, or anywhere in between.
 What's important at this stage is to think through and outline the implementation before writing code.

 ##### !end-question